Hey, Kristina here

 imagination is sacred,

-and healing is not extracted—but embodied.
+and healing is not extracted, but embodied.

-By this point, I had already guided hundreds of clients through their own inner portals—
+By this point, I had already guided hundreds of clients through their own inner portals, through darkness, through metaphor, through mystery, to retrieve the lost threads of their living myths.

 Each one found not just relief,

-that they were not broken—they were becoming.
+but revelation: that they were not broken, they were becoming.

-That the archetypes within them weren’t problems,
+That the archetypes within them weren’t problems, but Guardians, Seducers, and Innocents.

 And so, I asked the world a question I had once asked myself in the dark: